Sk16er/f1_prdt/README.md

-# F1 Race Winner Prediction using Transformer Architecture
+# F1 Race Winner Prediction using Transformer Architecture.

 Hello there!
 I'm Shushank, and I've been working on this exciting project to predict the winner of Formula 1 races using a Transformer neural network.
 This README will walk you through everything I've done, how the model works, how you can use it, and some important ethical considerations.